 Casey guided Aloha to the Oregon High School Class 6A championship in 2010.
 Before he arrived at the school in 2004, the Warriors had won only 17 games in the previous 14 seasons, and their playoff appearance in 2009 ended a 22-year postseason drought.
 He completed his run at Aloha with the 2012 football season.

-Previously, Casey served as an assistant football, recruiting coordinator and baseball coach at his alma mater, Linfield College (1985-94), and as an assistant football coach and strength/conditioning coach at Whitworth University in Spokane, Wash.
+Previously, Casey served as an assistant football coach, recruiting coordinator and baseball coach at his alma mater, Linfield College (1985-94), and as an assistant football coach and strength/conditioning coach at Whitworth University in Spokane, Wash.
 (1994-2004).
 He was also an assistant football, wrestling and baseball coach at The Dalles High School (1982-85).

 Prior to his coaching career, Casey played football for Linfield from 1978 to 1981.
 He also played the sport at Mt.
-Hood Community College (1976-78) and suited up for football, track, basketball and baseball at Newberg High (1972-76).
+Hood Community College (1976-78) and suited up for football, track, basketball, and baseball at Newberg High (1972-76).

 “Everywhere Chris has gone, the program has risen – he’s a winner,” said George Fox director of athletics Craig Taylor.
 “In his 10 years at Whitworth, the team went from one of the worst in the conference to a league title.
 He did the same at Aloha, taking a down-and-out program all the way to a state championship.

 “What really impressed us is the fact that he invests in his players and has high expectations of them academically.
 Coaching is more than just about football to him.
 He’s a man you’d want your son to be around.”

 Casey and his wife, Kathleen, recently celebrated 32 years of marriage.
 They have four children: Lute (27), Kayleen (23), Michael (21) and Natalie (16).